Why Your Apartment Hydroponic Plants Turn Yellow (And Simple Fixes That Actually Work)

 Aphids on basil causing yellowing in an apartment hydroponic plant

-• Inspect damp corners of the setup and the grow media surface.
+• Always check the underside of leaves, along with damp corners and the media surface.

-📌 Important: If one plant looks bad while the others still look healthy, think pests or disease first.
-If everything starts fading together, think pH, nutrients, roots, or lighting.
+📌 The fastest triage question: Is one plant sick while its neighbours look fine?
+Then think pests or disease.
+Is everything fading at once?
+Then think pH, nutrients, roots, or light.

 ✅ How to Prevent Apartment Hydroponics Yellow Leaves